radiantlogic-v8/documentation-new/documentation/sys-admin-guide/monitoring-and-alerts.md

 Figure 2: Email Alert Settings

+>[!note]
->**Note – For security and audit purposes, it is not advised to connect to your mail server anonymously (leaving user and password properties blank in the Email Alert Settings).**
+>For security and audit purposes, it is not advised to connect to your mail server anonymously (leaving user and password properties blank in the Email Alert Settings).

 ## Custom Alerts

 Standard Alerts are configured by default and are described in the one of the sections above.
 All other aspects of RadiantOne that you want to monitor can be configured as custom alerts in the Monitoring > Custom Alerts section.
 For details on custom alerts, please see the Monitoring and Reporting Guide.

+>[!note]
->**Note – This section is accessible only in [Expert Mode](introduction#expert-mode).
+>This section is accessible only in [Expert Mode](introduction#expert-mode).